Student Engagement/Student Organizations and Interest Groups

 For any questions regarding the Food Pantry, please contact Alliane Brennan in LEAD at email@example.com.
 If you are seeking additional resources, please contact Case Manager Rachel Frank in Student Life at firstname.lastname@example.org.

-Leadership resources and program offerings are a cornerstone of the LEAD office and will be continued to be offered while practicing social distancing.
-Consider signing up for our one credit Leadership Institute course, or joining us for your inaugural book club, reading “Dare to Lead” by Brene Brown.
+Leadership resources and program offerings are a cornerstone of the LEAD office and will be continue to be offered while practicing social distancing.
+Consider signing up for our one credit Leadership Institute course, or joining us for your inaugural book club, reading “Braving the Wilderness” by Brene Brown.
 Additionally we will be offering monthly leadership sessions as well as have resources to assist in the enrichment and growth of our students.
 If you have questions or are looking for additional resources/programs for yourself or your group, visit, Student Leadership on the LEAD website or reach out to Melissa Arroyo, email@example.com

 Diversity and Multicultural Programs

 The LEAD Office strongly values of the concept of creating and making space for students with marginalized identities during this difficult and tumultuous time.
 Understanding that our Black, LatinX, Brown, and LGBTQIA+ communities are disproportionately impacted by job loss, food insecurity, and difficulty managing social distancing we want to create spaces where students can exist authentically.
 You can find some programs and opportunities to engage with our campus community by contacting our office or visiting the Presence website.
 If you seek out 1:1 consultation or additional programming resources, please contact Junior Peña at Junior.Pena@salemstate.edu.